Dave's Travel Pages

 The ancient city of Aigai is situated near modern town Vergina in northern Greece.
 This was the first capital of Macedon, and the place where Alexander the Great was made King after his father was murdered there.

-The site was discovered in the 1970s, and excavations revealed a collection of burial tombs that had been undisturbed – quite a rarity in Greece!
-Even more importantly, one of the tombs was of Alexander's father Phillip II.
+Vergina is one of the more recently discovered archaeological sites in Greece.
+Excavations began in the 1970s, and revealed a collection of burial tombs that had been undisturbed – quite a rarity in Greece!
+Even more importantly, one of the tombs was that of Alexander's father Phillip II.

 Awarded UNESCO World Heritage status in 1996, Aigai (Vergina), is a fascinating place to visit, with tombs, a palace, and a very important museum containing artefacts discovered at the site.